1. ServiceNow#

 The user that is referred to is the instance user, that is associated with the ServiceNow client, you are trying to connect to.

-The user details can be found here https://developer.servicenow.com/
+The user details can be found here https://developer.servicenow.com/ My instance Manage instance password.

 Tip